-A file containing the allocation of areas and zones to young higher education participation quintiles is available on the POLAR4 data section of the OfS website3.
+5. A file containing the allocation of areas and zones to young higher education participation quintiles is available on the young participation by area data section of our website (www.officeforstudents.org.uk/data-and-analysis/young-participation-by-area/get-the-data).

-3 www.officeforstudents.org.uk/data-and-analysis/polar-participation-of-local-areas/polar4-data/